 Jeffrey joined Watsi on December 11th, 2013.
-Six years ago, Jeffrey joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jeffrey's most recent donation traveled 8,800 miles to support Darun, a gas station worker from Cambodia, to fund a fracture repair.
+10 other people also joined Watsi on that day!
+Jeffrey's most recent donation traveled 8,600 miles to support Yar, an 18-year-old refugee from Thailand, to fund a tumor removal surgery.

 Darun is a 20-year-old gas station worker from Cambodia.
 He is the fourth child in a family of five brothers and a sister.
 After work, he likes to exercise, listen to classical music, play games on his phone, and help his family around the house.
 He also enjoys going for walks around the city with his friends.
 In October of 2019, Darun was treated for a fractured right leg at a local hospital after getting in a motorcycle accident.
 He has swelling and pain when he walks.
 He cannot walk without support and is unable to work.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On March 9th, Darun will undergo a fracture repair procedure, which will cost $465.
 Surgery will fix Darun with hardware that will help his injuries heal, and allow him to walk again.
 "I hope that surgery will help fix my leg and I won't have any pain and can walk again," he said.